Print this page

 Meet the Author

-Kym Meyer is an Educational Audiologist, certified teacher, and PhD Candidate in Special Education at UMASS-Amherst.
-She is founder and Director of Public School Partnerships at The Learning Center for the Deaf, which provides EdAud services to school districts throughout Massachusetts.
+Kym Meyer is an Educational Audiologist, certified teacher, and earned a PhD in Special Education from UMASS-Amherst.
+She is founder and now retired Director of Public School Partnerships at The Learning Center for the Deaf, which provides EdAud services to school districts throughout Massachusetts.
+She has joined the Worcester State University Communication Disorders faculty and can be reached at Kym.Meyer@worcester.edu.